How ALUNBRIG® (brigatinib) May Help as Your First Targeted Treatment for ALK+ Metastatic Non-Small Cell Lung Cancer

 Barbara's Story

-Learn more about Barbara’s ALK+ mNSCLC diagnosis, treatment with ALUNBRIG, and experience living with lung cancer.
+Learn more about Barbara’s ALK+ mNSCLC diagnosis, treatment with ALUNBRIG in the first line, and experience living with lung cancer.

 Barbara is a real ALUNBRIG patient